-(1) (2) (3) (4) symbol file see text as it appears in file below
+(1) (2) (3) (4)

+symbol file text as it appears in file

+below

 Cref uses either an ignore file or an only file.
-If the $-\mathbf{i}$ option is given, it will take the next available argument to be an ignore file name; if the $-\mathbf{o}$ option is given, the next available argument will be taken as an only file name.
-Ignore and only files should be lists of symbols separated by new lines.
-If an ignore file is given, all the symbols in that file will be ignored in columns (1) and (3) of the output.
-If an only file is given, only symbols appearing in that file will appear in column (1).
-Only one of the options $-\mathbf{i}$ or $-\mathbf{o}$ may be used.
-The default setting is $-\mathbf{i}$ .
+If the $-\mathbf{i}$ option is given, the next argument is taken to be an ignore file; if the -o option is given, the next argument is taken to be an only file.
+Ignore and only files are lists of symbols separated by new lines.
+All symbols in an ignore file are ignored in columns (1) and (3) of the output.
+If an only file is given, only symbols in that file appear in column (1).
+At most one of -i and -omay be used.
+The default setting is -i.
 Assembler predefined symbols or C keywords are ignored.